Restaurant website design tips for people who give a fork.

 8. Be ambitious

 The beauty of working with restaurants is that they generally have a relatively low number of hits a day which gives you more scope for creative flare without worrying about bandwidth.

 9. Know your restaurant booking forms

-People like to book online and it’s important to be able to incorporate a booking form into the site.
+People like to book online, and it’s important to be able to incorporate a booking form into the site.
 Solutions like Top Table/Open Table work well as they monitor availability as well as informing the restaurant of any bookings that have been made.
-You can access the admin panel for Top Table without needing any passwords or information and you can generate and customise (to an extent) a widget to be added to the website.
-If your following the previous point and you’re feeling ambitious you can customise the widget to a much greater extent by copying the CSS from it’s server side location, making it local and editing it to your heart’s content.
+You can access the admin panel for Top Table without needing any passwords or information, and you can generate and customise (to an extent) a widget to be added to the website.
+If you’re following the previous point and you’re feeling ambitious, you can customise the widget to a much greater extent by copying the CSS from its server-side location, making it local and editing it to your heart’s content.

 10. Know your competition

 Suppose there are five Italian restaurants in the same area you want to make damn sure that yours is the best.
 Look at the competitors with an open mind and assess what they’ve done right, what they’ve done wrong and areas that could be improved upon.